pingcap/docs/develop/dev-guide-sample-application-python-django.md

 # Build a Django App with TiDB

-TiDB is a MySQL-compatible database, and [Django](https://www.djangoproject.com/) is a popular web framework for Python.
+TiDB is a MySQL-compatible database, and [Django](https://www.djangoproject.com/) is a popular web framework for Python, including a powerful ORM library.

 In this tutorial, you can learn how to use TiDB and Django to accomplish the following tasks: